 The District of Columbia

 “USCIS district” is the geographical area that a specific USCIS field office serves.
 The “current physical address” you provide on your application must be where you established residency (for example, where you pay taxes or registered to vote), but there are exceptions.
 For example, if you are a student and depend on your parents for financial support, you can apply for naturalization from where you attend school or from your family’s home.

-- You did not commit certain crimes within three or five years from before you applied for naturalization to when you will take the Oath of Allegiance.
+You did not commit certain crimes within three or five years of applying for naturalization or from the time you apply to when you take the Oath of Allegiance.
 These crimes include murder, illegal gambling, or defrauding the government for immigration purposes.
 A USCIS officer can also consider your criminal record before that period and compare it to your current character to see if it has improved.